Knit Your Roots: Alpine Tracht, Heritage, and the Poetry of Stitches

 The Stories in the Stitches

 Every pattern in Alpine knitting carries meaning.
 Villages and valleys developed unique motifs that marked identity, celebrated local life, and encoded beliefs.
-Symbols drew from nature, community, and heritage:
+Symbols drawn from nature, community, and heritage:

 Each knitter interpreted these symbols in her own way, making Tyrolean knitting simultaneously communal and deeply personal.